UKCloud/documentation/articles/oracle/orcl-ref-licensing.md

 ---
-title: Oracle licensing on the UKCloud platform | UKCloud Ltd
+title: Oracle licensing on the UKCloud platform
 description: Outlines the licensing options for customers wanting to use Oracle on the UKCloud Platform
 services: oracle
 author: Sue Highmoor